Ainexplicable/game_snake/README.md

 # game_snake
 A console game on Windows
+Compiled using Microsoft Visual C++ (MSVC).

 ## Specifications